joseph-tharayil/csd_paper/README.md

 This repository contains the code used in the paper "iCSD generates spurious signals for dense electrode arrays".
 Steps to reproduce the figures in that paper are as follows:

+## System requirements

+We assume that you are running this code on a Linux system with slurm and the spack package manager.
+BlueRecording has not been tested on any other system.

 ## Installation
 Download the model data from our [Zenodo repository](https://zenodo.org/records/11113043) and extract it into the `config` folder.